 How Do I Understand My Equifax Score?

-Understanding your Equifax Score helps give you confidence when applying for credit.
-Your Equifax Score is a credit rating between 0-1200 that lenders can look at when deciding whether to accept your application for a loan or credit.
-Generally, the higher your score, the better you look to lenders.
+Understanding your Equifax Score can give you a better indication of how lenders view you when applying for credit.
+Your Equifax Score is a credit rating between 0-1200 that lenders may look at when you apply for a loan or credit.
+Generally, the higher your score, the better it is as it indicates lower risk.

 We also suggest